michaelschaub/michaelschaub.github.io/advanced_topics_in_network_science.md

 ### Schedule of important dates
 Introductory meeting: *Wednesday, September 2, 10:00-12:00 (tentative)*, exact details will be annouced to participants
-Outline due: tbc
+Initial draft outline due: *Thursday, October 1*
-Initial paper due: tbc
+Initial draft of paper due: *Wednesday, October 28*
+Complete draft paper due: *Wednesday, November 25*
+Peer review submission due: *Wednesday, December 16*
-Peer review due: tbc
+Peer review reports due: *Tuesday, January 12*
-Final paper due: tbc
+Camera ready paper due: *Tuesday, January 26*
-Slides due: tbc
+Slides due: *Tuesday, February 9*
-Presentations: tbc
+Presentations: tbc (poll)

+(last updated: August 3 -- later announcements to participants may supersede the above information)

 ### Selection Process
 As seminar spots are in high-demand, please indicate clearly why you are interested in the seminar and how you and other students may benefit from your participation.